ufrisk/pcileech-fpga/ScreamerM2/readme.md

 =================
 Please note that this instruction applies to the LambdaConcept programming cable.
 OpenOCD is recommended when using the LambdaConcept programming cable.
 The LambdaConcept programming cable is not supported by Xilinx Vivado.
 1) Build PCILeech PCIeScreamer (see below) alternatively download and unzip pre-built binary (link in version history at the bottom of this readme).
-2) Follow the instruction about how to flash with OpenOCD (Linux preferred) on the [LambdaConcept PCIeScreamer Wiki](http://blog.lambdaconcept.com/doku.php?id=products:pcie_screamer).
+2) Follow the instruction about how to flash with OpenOCD (Linux preferred) on the [LambdaConcept ScreamerM2 Wiki](http://docs.lambdaconcept.com/screamer/index.html).

 Building:
 =================
-1) Install Xilinx Vivado WebPACK 2019.2 or later.
+1) Install Xilinx Vivado WebPACK 2020.1 or later.
 2) Open Vivado Tcl Shell command prompt.
 3) cd into the directory of ScreamerM2 (forward slash instead of backslash in path).
 4) Run `source vivado_generate_project.tcl -notrace` to generate required project files.